react-boilerplate/react-boilerplate/docs/general/introduction.md

 - `mapDispatchToProps()`: Generally, we provide outgoing action creators (functions that create [action](http://redux.js.org/docs/basics/Actions.html) objects) to the react component through this method.
 Notice that for every keypress in textbox, your state will be updated by dispatching a `changeUsername` action to the store.
 So at any point in time, your Redux state will hold the currently typed username.
 When you submit the form, another action, `loadRepos` will be dispatched.

 - `mapStateToProps()`: Generally, we provide incoming state from Redux store to the react component through this method.
-Notice that the we do not provide the entire state to the component, simply because we don't want the react component to have access to irrelevant data.
+Notice that we do not provide the entire state to the component, simply because we don't want the react component to have access to irrelevant data.
 The state will be filtered by selectors such as `selectRepos`, `selectUsername` etc.

 Together these two methods work like magic.
 When you type something in the textbox the following things will happen in a sequential manner: